Consensys/truffle-security/README.md

     --version  Show package and MythX version information.
 ```

-uns MythX analyses on given Solidity contracts.
+Runs MythX analyses on given Solidity contracts.
 If no contracts are given, all are analyzed.

 Options are deliberately sparse since we want simple interaction.
 Most
 of the complexity is hidden behind the MythX.